SHASHIKATSHEGOKAR/Market_Basket_Analysis/README.md

 ## Overview

-This project showcases Market Basket Analysis in retail using [your technology/tool of choice].
+This project showcases Market Basket Analysis in retail using Google colab and Supershoper Data.
 Discover patterns in customer purchasing behavior to optimize sales and marketing strategies.

 ## Usage